jsor/jcarousel/docs/plugins/pagination/reference/installation.rst

 As you can see, you setup the pagination independently from the carousel and the plugin tries to autodetect the carousel.

-This works best if you enclose the carousel and its controls inside a mutual wrapper element.
+This works best if you enclose the carousel and its pagination inside a mutual wrapper element.

 If that fails or isn't possible, you can pass the related carousel instance as